oomek/attractplus/Compile.md

    to install on a system-wide basis.
 This will copy the 'attract' executable to `/usr/local/bin/` and data to `/usr/local/share/attract/`

-   If you prefer to do a single user install, you can complete this step by copying the contents of the "config" directory from the Attract-Mode source directory to the location that you will use as your Attract-Mode config directory.
+   If you prefer to do a single user install, you can complete this step by copying the contents of the "config" directory from the Attract-Mode Plus source directory to the location that you will use as your Attract-Mode Plus config directory.
 By default, this config directory is `$HOME/.attract` on OS X.

 ---

 ## Windows (cross-compile)

-The recommended way to build Windows binaries for Attract-Mode is to cross compile on an OS that supports MXE http://mxe.cc such as Linux, FreeBSD or OS X.
+The recommended way to build Windows binaries for Attract-Mode Plus is to cross compile on an OS that supports MXE http://mxe.cc such as Linux, FreeBSD or OS X.

 1. Follow the steps in the mxe tutorial to set up mxe on your system: http://mxe.cc/#tutorial